IPDS-59/anomali_bps/README.md

    SPV = 'wilayah_tugas_sak_82024.xlsx'
    ```

+3. Make sure every tab in SQL lab was closed

-3. Run the script.
+4. Run the script.

-4. Please do a manual login on the instructed part
+5. Please do a manual login on the instructed part

-5. Run the rest of the code
+6. Run the rest of the code

-6. The script will create a directory containing all the downloaded anomalies, a directory containing anomalies for each Supervisor, and an excel file which contains all the anomalies combined into one.
+7. The script will create a directory containing all the downloaded anomalies, a directory containing anomalies for each Supervisor, and an excel file which contains all the anomalies combined into one.

 ## Input Data Structure